cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ```

 ### Port & channel setup
-Recieving chains (chains that will host interchain accounts) must always bind to a port with the id `interchain_account`.
+Receiving chains (chains that will host interchain accounts) must always bind to a port with the id `interchain_account`.
 Sending chains will bind to ports dynamically, with each port id being the address of the interchain account owner.

 The example below assumes a module is implementing the entire `InterchainAccountModule` interface.
-The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialised) to bind to the appropriate port.
+The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port.

 ```typescript
 function setup() {